-How the Mind Works explains how the human mind processes information by drawing upon evolutionary biology and the computational theory of mind (ie.: comparing the mind to a machine).
+How the Mind Works (1997) explains how the human mind processes information by drawing upon evolutionary psychology and the computational theory of mind (ie.: comparing the mind to a machine).

 How the Mind Works Summary